SagarDBhatt/MIT-Designing-and-Building-AI-Products-and-Services/README.md

 - Like brain has network of neurons to learn, reasoning ect.
 Deep learning has neural networks
 - It has multiple layers of data processing between input and output.
 - This allows to identify the very complex PATTERNS from the data like text, images, sound or combination of all.
 - Ex: Computer vision - Face recognition; Self-driving cars ect.

+## Introduction to AI Design Process:

+### 4 stages of AI design process:

+#### [1] first stage of the AI design process: identifying the desired behavior of the AI product.

+- Doing so involves addressing decisions of performance metrics and scope.